Grades 6-8 — Problem-Solving Talks

 Professional learning and Instructional Resources for Math Support and Intervention

-Review essential concepts from grades 3-5
+• Review fraction and decimal concepts from grades 3-5.

 Problem-Solving Talks Review Grades 3-5 strategies and concepts for representing whole numbers, fractions, and decimals on number lines.